 The IMA breaks it down like this:

 Many candidates find Part 1 to be more difficult since it covers more topics and a wider array of subject matter.
-You can read more about CMA Exam Part 2 difficulty compared to Part 1 if you want to learn more. in general, Part 2 has fewer subjects and units, so many people do consider it easier.
-Personally, I was more frustrated going through Part 2.
+You can read more about CMA Exam Part 2 difficulty compared to Part 1 if you want to learn more.
+In general, Part 2 has fewer subjects and units, so many people do consider it easier.
+Personally, I was more frustrated with Part 2.
 It seems easier when you look at it, but the questions were not as straightforward as Part 1.

 What other CMA dates do you need to be aware of?

 In addition to knowing the exam windows, you should be aware of a few other restrictions for scheduling your CMA exam.

 Furthermore, you also need to understand your “CMA clock.”
 You have to complete all steps of the certification process within a certain timeline.
 Please note that the countdown on your CMA exam clock starts the day you pay the CMA entrance fee.
 On this date, you’re officially “in” and your work to become a CMA begins.